 End the day with dinner at one of the quality restaurants set along the Hastings River that offer relaxing waterfront dining.
 When it’s time for bed, a prime accommodation option for the night is the Sundowner Breakwall Tourist Park.
 The waterfront property is just 2 minutes walk from the heart of Port Macquarie.

 Distance 160km - Driving Time 2 hours

-On the Pacific Highway again, this time you’re heading towards Coffs Harbour, one of the largest and busiest towns along Pacific Highway.
-The Coffs Region has many beautiful beaches to explore, as well as the opportunity to join local whale-watching and professional fishing charters leaving the Marina (fees apply, and costs vary according to length of tours and time of year).
+On the Pacific Highway again, this time you’re heading towards Coffs Harbour, one of the largest and busiest towns along the Pacific Highway.
+The Coffs Region has many beautiful beaches to explore, as well as the opportunity to join local whale-watching and professional fishing charters leaving the Marina.

 Travellers visiting Coffs Harbour can also take a trip to another world when they enter the Clog Barn.
-Stroll around the miniature model Dutch Village (complete with miniature working windmills and railway); see clogs being made by hand; view the largest range of collectible spoons in the region; and shop for pretty souvenirs to take home.
+Stroll around the miniature model Dutch Village, see clogs being made by hand and shop for pretty souvenirs to take home.
 Appetites can also be appeased at the venue’s on-site restaurant, Big Oma’s Coffee House.

 When you’re ready for dinner, you’ll be spoilt for choice with the variety of first-class restaurants located in Coffs Harbour.
 Foodies will surely like Flooded Gums, located within the Bonville Golf Resort.
-The restaurant was awarded One Chef Hat by the SMH Good Food Guide 2014 for its impeccable service and elegant cuisine.
-After a good meal, rest up for the night at the Park Beach Holiday Park, located on popular Park Beach.
+After a good meal, park the campervan for the night at the Park Beach Holiday Park, located on popular Park Beach.